eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 ![](access-ice_files/figure-commonmark/fig-hindcast-extent-1.png)

 <a href="#fig-hindcast-extent" class="quarto-xref">Figure 1</a> a shows
-the seasonal cycle of Sea Ice Extent for the ACCESS-S2 hindcast and 3 observational datasets.
-ACCESS-S2 shows a severe low extent bias, especially in the late summer-early autumn.
-This is due primarily to a faster and longer melt season between January and March and slower growth during March and April This is then balanced with faster growth between May and July
-(<a href="#fig-mean-growth" class="quarto-xref">Fig. 2</a>).
-This bias
-is common in climate models \[ref!\] and it’s been linked to xxxx??
+the seasonal cycle of Sea Ice Extent for the ACCESS-S2 hindcast and NOAA/NSIDC CDRV4 ACCESS-S2 shows a severe low extent bias, especially in the late summer-early autumn.
+This is due primarily to a faster and longer melt season between January and March and slower growth during March and April This is then balanced with faster growth between May and July (<a href="#fig-mean-growth" class="quarto-xref">Fig. 2</a>).
+This bias is common in climate models \[ref!\] and it’s been linked to xxxx??

+Melt overestimation during the melt season is very common in models (Massonnet et al. 2023).

 Comparing ACCESS-S2 with ACCESS-S1, the latter has a smaller bias, especially at low lags